Blackstareye/obs_browser_source_deathcounter/README.md

 - decrease death count
 - reset death count
 - set death count to a specific value

+### Enabling Controls

+Uncomment the Block (Line 52) on index.html  to get Buttons like it is used on the DEMO.

 ## Note for Glitch Users